cuinjune/pd-tutorial/README.md

 If you are using **macOS**, unzip the downloaded file and move it to the Applications folder.
 In case the app doesn't open because of the verification issue, open the app while holding down the Control key.

-If you are using **Linux**, run the following terminal commands to install and run Pure Data:
+If you are using **Linux**, run the following terminal commands to install and open Pure Data:
 ```
 sudo apt-get update -y
 sudo apt-get install -y puredata